-INSIDE: Roam the Gnome’s review of the BEST of the Rome tours for kids – Rome Gladiator Tour.
-Updated 2019.
+INSIDE: Roam the Gnome’s review of the BEST of the Rome tours for kids – the Gladiator Tour Rome at Gruppo Storico Romano.

 But our top tip for travelling in Rome – find things that can help you go a little deeper with your understanding about this magnificent place.